wso2/cellery/docs/cli-reference.md

 [Back to Command List](#cellery-cli-commands)

-#### Cellery Update
+#### Cellery Patch

-Perform a patch update on a running cell instance, using the new cell image provided.
+Perform a patch update on a running cell instance, targeting a particular component.
 This is done as a rolling update, hence only changes to docker images encapsulated within components will be applied.

 ###### Parameters:

-* _cell instance name: The name of a running cell instance, which should be updated._
-* _cell image name: The name of the new cell image, which will be used to perform a rolling update on the running instance's components._

-OR
-* _cell instance name: The name of a running cell instance, which should be updated._
+* _cell instance name: The name of a running cell instance, which should be patched._
-* _target component name: The name of the component of the running instance to update._
+* _target component name: The name of the component of the running instance to patch._

 ###### Flags (Mandatory):